 Pollution Reduction Projects- 2014

-Urban Area Analysis and Low Impact Design (LID) Recommendations for Honokōwai: contractor Horsley Witten Group with funding from the NOAA Coral Program has developed a min-watershed plan and LID recommendations for Honokōwai in the area surrounding the Beach Park.
+Urban Area Analysis and Low Impact Design (LID) Recommendations for Honokōwai: contractor Horsley Witten Group with funding from the NOAA Coral Reef Conservation Program has developed a mini-watershed plan and LID recommendations for Honokōwai in the area surrounding the Beach Park.
 These practices once installed, will help to reduce the volume of polluted run-off currently exported from this heavily urbanized area.
 Download the full plan below.

-Post-fire rehabilitation planning: Hawaii Wildfire Management organization has created a plan in cooperation with landowners and fire management professionals to address preparation for a rapid response following a fire to reduce mass erosion on newly burned land.
+Hawaii Wildfire Management organization has created a plan in cooperation with landowners and fire management professionals to address preparation for a rapid response following a fire to reduce mass erosion on newly burned land.
 In addition, they authored a Western Maui Community Wildfire Protection Plan which assesses fire risk by neighborhood, proposed measures for prevention, and makes the West Maui community eligible for federal grants if a fire does occur.
+Funding was provided by DLNR DAR/NOAA.

 Curb Inlet Basket Pilot in Kā‘anapali